 If you’ve exhausted all your efforts and simply do not have the cash, that is OK.
 It’s far better to be in a position to buy a home through budgeting and planning than to buy a home with down payment assistance and not have the cash to fix something down the line.
 After all, home repairs can add up, and the last thing you want is to overspend by living beyond your means.

 And, as you prepare to buy a home, make sure to check your credit, since a good credit score will help you qualify for better terms and rates.
-You can see where you currently stand by viewing your two credit scores, updated each month, for free on Credit.com.
+You can see where you currently stand by viewing your two credit scores, updated every 14 days, for free on Credit.com.

 If your credit is looking lackluster, you can try to improve your score by disputing errors on your credit report, paying down high credit card balances and limiting new credit inquiries.